SIBASHISHH/Operation-Analytics-and-Investing-Metric-Spike/README.md

 #### ```email_events: Contains events specific to the sending of emails.```

 ## Analysis on Case Study 1: Job Data Analysis
 In this case study, I worked with the "job_data" table, investigating job-related metrics.
-Tasks includes calculating the number of jobs reviewed per hour for each day in November 2020, deriving the 7-day rolling average of throughput, analyzing the language share over the last 30 days, and identifying duplicate rows in the data.
+Tasks includes calculating the number of jobs reviewed per hour for each day in March 2024, deriving the 7-day rolling average of throughput, analyzing the language share over the last 30 days, and identifying duplicate rows in the data.
 ## Key Questions Explored

 ### Jobs Reviewed Over Time
-Objective: Calculateing the number of jobs reviewed per hour for each day in November 2020.
+Objective: Calculateing the number of jobs reviewed per hour for each day in March 2024.
 ### Throughput Analysis
 Objective: Calculating the 7-day rolling average of throughput (number of events per second).
 ### Language Share Analysis